Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

     checkpoint rollback CSM1_2_UPGRADE_CANU_1_3_2
     ```

+1. (`sw#`) Reset ACLs.

-1. (`sw#`) In some rare cases ACLs will not work as expected, to prevent this the following command should be entered after switching checkpoints.
+    In some rare cases, ACLs will not work as expected.
+In order to prevent this, run the following command after switching checkpoints.

     ```text
     access-list all reset